Malaysia's CTOS targets $292 mln IPO in third quarter, sources say

 The sources said some investors in the Mr DIY IPO were keen to join the CTOS offering, but declined to identify them.

-Among its dozen cornerstone investors, Mr DIY counted funds such as BlackRock Inc, Aberdeen Standard Investments, Fidelity Investments, JPMorgan Asset Management and insurer AIA Bhd.
+Mr DIY counted BlackRock Inc, Aberdeen Standard Investments, Fidelity Investments, JPMorgan Asset Management and insurer AIA Bhd among its dozen cornerstone investors.

 ($1=4.1135 ringgit)